savannahwild/vue/presentation.md

 - Doesn't render in older operating systems
 - Not as trustworthy overall as not backed by large organisation
+- Developed in China, so most documentations in Chinese

 ## Companies that use it